 The Survey of Labour and Income Dynamics supports studies on the economic well-being of individuals and families and on the processes influencing this well-being.
 It aims to support research on topics such as: income dynamics, namely, movements into and out of poverty and the determinants of income changes experienced by individuals and families; labour market dynamics and life-cycle labour market transitions, such as school-to-work transitions; family dynamics, in particular their relation to economic well-being.

-A products of Credit Suisse Research Institute, the Global Wealth Report offers investors a comprehensive study of world wealth - the first study to analyze the wealth of all the world's 4.4 billion adults.
+Products of Credit Suisse Research Institute, the Global Wealth Report offers investors a comprehensive study of world wealth - the first study to analyze the wealth of all the world's 4.4 billion adults.
 The aim of the Credit Suisse Global Wealth project is to provide the best available estimates of the wealth holdings of households around the world for the period since the year 2000.
-The Global Wealth Report highlights the main findings; the accompanying Databookunderlines the extent of the analysis, and sets out in detail the data employed, the methodology used to calculate estimates of wealth, and how this may differ from other reports in this field.
+Accompanying data are also available.

 provides multiple datasets with annual and infra-annual labour market statistics (including earnings and employment-related income data) for over 100 indicators and 230 countries, areas and territories.